 Launching a new series

-Coloured pencil on Canson Ash Grey Mat Board
+Scent of a Rose 12x16 inches Coloured pencil on Canson Ash Grey Mat Board |

 A big thank you to my son's beautiful girlfriend Tash who allowed me to do a photo shoot with her and I am going to use these photos for my new series which will explore the use of the human face as a canvas for creativity.
 I want to combine the elements of realism, trompe l'oeil and whimsy to try to develop a bit more creativity with my portraits - an area I have always struggled with.